You can help manage your condition with these nutrition tips.

 |Puddings or canned fruit in syrup||Low-sugar or diet yogurt|

 Increase your intake of fruits and vegetables.
-It's easier than you think to eat 7 to 10 servings!
+It's easier than you think to add more of them to your diet!
 Enjoy fruit for snacks, and add vegetables to make your favourite meals even tastier.

 Limit fried and fatty foods.
-Choose low-fat dairy products, lean meats and poultry; grill, barbecue or oven-bake your meat instead of frying; and cook with moderate amounts of unsaturated oils such as olive, sunflower or corn oil.
+Choose low-fat dairy products, lean meats, poultry, and meat alternatives such as beans and legumes; grill, barbecue or oven-bake your meat instead of frying; and cook with moderate amounts of unsaturated oils such as olive, sunflower or corn oil.